 A must for winter are crampons; the upper part and rim are icy.
 These spikes are a lifesaver otherwise, you easily slip and fall.

 An additional pair of socks you may like to replace the wet ones.
 We only hike in Merino socks because even if they are wet still comfy, they don't smell 😂.

 8 Sun Protection

 Sunscreen and a cotton wide-brimmed hat – the sun is relentless.
-It sounds strange, but a long-sleeved shirt protects your arms from getting sunburnt and also to be able to soak in the creek and retain that awesome cool water on you as long as possible.
+It sounds strange, but a long-sleeved shirt protects your arms from getting sunburnt and also allows you to soak in the creek and retain that incredibly cool water on you as long as possible.

 9 Cooling Head and Neck

-My most important life-saver is a cotton or merino wool buff soaked with water as often as possible.
-Markus used a lightweight towel which lasted longer than my scarf.
+My most crucial life-saver is a cotton or merino wool buff soaked with water as often as possible.
+Markus used a lightweight towel, which lasted longer than my scarf.
 We also put our hats into the creek.